MSecure/contact-tracing-us/Maryland/README.md

 - They collect data but only in certain circumstances:
   - a lot of data can be chosen to be collected by the user; however there are some data we collect via automated means
   - They collect information that correspond to once location regarding where they live so they can provide services; however they do not gather the information from constant location tracking
+  - Wherever legally permissable, they will track data regarding the use of third party
-    - This information is often times very contradictory as shown when it said this line, "We may collect location information (such as an address or postal code) to provide location-based Services" followed by "We do not ask for, nor do we collect, location information from you through your device".
+  - [Vulnerability] This information is often times very contradictory as shown when it said this line, "We may collect location information (such as an address or postal code) to provide location-based Services" followed by "We do not ask for, nor do we collect, location information from you through your device".
 This clearly shows a lack of coherence in their own privacy policy which is a vulnerability within itself.
-  - Wherever legally permissable, they will track data regarding the use of third party applications
 - They store information based on what you gave them such as address, phone number, information about symptoms, etc.
 - They also store information regarding tech phone calls or conversations you had with them in the past
 - They use the Security Socket Layers given from when you sign in to encrypt transmission of data and information